 The benefits of using X-Out golf balls aren't found on the course alone, either.
 These sub-par golf balls come at a fraction of the cost when compared to their premium counterparts, supplying you with the best form of practice balls around while taking it easy on your wallet.

-It is important to note, however, that because X-Out balls are not submitted by golf ball makers to the USGA, they do not conform with tournament standards and cannot be played in official PGA events, barring special circumstances (You can check out the official statement on X-Out golf balls from the USGA by clicking this link).
+It is important to note, however, that because X-Out balls are not submitted by golf ball makers to the USGA, they do not conform with tournament standards and cannot be played in official PGA events, barring special circumstances (USGA's official statement on X-Out golf balls).
 All the more reason why X-Out golf balls make the perfect practice (not tournament) golf balls for your game.